+Solomon

+Hermosura

-Solomon Hermosura Corporate Secretary
+Corporate Secretary

-DAVID POLLINGTON is the Managing Director of MON HERMOSURA was the Corporate Secretary ACEN Australia (formerly UPC\AC Renewables of ACEN (formerly AC Energy) from 2019 until February 2024.
-With his rich experience and Operating Officer since its establishment in 2016. established track record in good governance, he He has been involved in the renewable energy led the development of the company's corporate sector for more than 30 years leading projects governance policies and standards, and alignment with shareholder initiatives and board decisions.
+MON HERMOSURA was the Corporate Secretary of ACEN (formerly AC Energy) from 2019 until February 2024.
+With his rich experience and established track record in good governance, he led the development of the company's corporate governance policies and standards, and alignment with shareholder initiatives and board decisions.